jvrss/spring-rest-michelli-brito-2022/README.md

 -d soldierjvx/parking_control_db:latest

 Where:
+ - First Mount: Mounting the live certificate
+ - Second Mount: Mounting the private key
  - DB_SERVER: IP from MYSQL server
  - DB_NAME: Name of database in MYSQL
  - DB_USERNAME: Database username
  - DB_PASSWORD: Database password
- - FILE_CERTIFICATE: Certificate
+ - FILE_CERTIFICATE: Certificate (Same as First Mount)
- - FILE_PRIVATE_KEY: Private Key
+ - FILE_PRIVATE_KEY: Private Key (Same as Second Mount)

 # How to use
 Through the web interface, manage parking lots such as: